 Some landlords report that they are already working in collaboration with forward-thinking customers who are demanding higher sustainability credentials for their occupied space and want to reduce their carbon emissions.
 Such occupiers are actively seeking operators who demonstrate leadership in this area.

-86% Westminster's carbon
+86% Westminster's carb

-attributed to buildings
+Westminster's carbon attributed to buildings